Manideep103/mle-training/README.md

  - Random Forest

 ## Steps performed
+ - Import all the requied modules
+ - Setup path variables from which dataset can be read
+ - Define the functions required to read the dataset as dataframe object
  - We prepare and clean the data.
 We check and impute for missing values.
+ - Perform Feature Engineeing to create new features
  - Features are generated and the variables are checked for correlation.
  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
+ - Perform hyperparameter tunning
-The final metric used to evaluate is mean squared error.
+ - The final metric used to evaluate is mean squared error.

 ## Steps to be traced to execute the script
- - Use the file env.yml to setup a python virtual env with the required package dependenies
+ - Setup a python virtual env with the required package dependencies
  - python < scriptname.py >